isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantSQLExamples.rst

 ------------------

-In this query, let's find all information for patients who have ALL-P2 and a Thymine mutation at position 161550724 on Chromosome 1.
+In this query, let's find information for patients who have ALL-P2 and a Thymine mutation at position 161550724 on Chromosome 1.

 .. code-block:: sql